MatejVe/sample-landing-page/README.md

 # sample-landing-page
-Sample landing website.
+Sample website.
 Design taken from The Odin Project.
+This is a practice in HTML and CSS - specifically flex-box.
+Practice in good and effective git commits.